michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 126

-1. A Song of degrees.When the Lord turned again the captivity of Zion, we were like them that dream.turned…: Heb. returned the returning
+1. A Song of degrees.When the Lord turned again the captivity of Zion, we were like them that dream.

-2. Then was our mouth filled with laughter, and our tongue with singing: then said they among the heathen, The Lord hath done great things for them.hath…: Heb. hath magnified to do with them
+2. Then was our mouth filled with laughter, and our tongue with singing: then said they among the heathen, The Lord hath done great things for them.

 3. The Lord hath done great things for us; whereof we are glad.

 4. Turn again our captivity, O Lord, as the streams in the south.

-5. They that sow in tears shall reap in joy.joy: or, singing
+5. They that sow in tears shall reap in joy.

-6. He that goeth forth and weepeth, bearing precious seed, shall doubtless come again with rejoicing, bringing his sheaves with him.precious…: or, seed basket
+6. He that goeth forth and weepeth, bearing precious seed, shall doubtless come again with rejoicing, bringing his sheaves with him.

 ## Psalms 127

-1. A Song of degrees for Solomon.Except the Lord build the house, they labour in vain that build it: except the Lord keep the city, the watchman waketh but in vain.for…: or, of Solomonthat…: Heb. that are builders of it in it
+1. A Song of degrees for Solomon.Except the Lord build the house, they labour in vain that build it: except the Lord keep the city, the watchman waketh but in vain.

 2. It is vain for you to rise up early, to sit up late, to eat the bread of sorrows: for so he giveth his beloved sleep.